gasman/bonsai-c/README.md

 ***Very early work-in-progress***

-bonsai-c is a C-to-Javascript compiler, outputting asm.js-compatible code, operating on a fundamentally different model to Emscripten.
+bonsai-c is a compiler from C to WebAssembly and asm.js-compatible Javascript, operating on a fundamentally different model to Emscripten.

 Wait, what's wrong with Emscripten?
 -----------------------------------